awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_troubleshooting.md

 ## I receive an "Invalid Credentials" error when the service account used by AD Connector attempts to authenticate<a name="invalid_creds"></a>

 This can occur if the hard drive on your domain controller runs out of space\.
 Ensure that your domain controller's hard drives are not full\.

+## I cannot delete my AD Connector<a name="delete_ad_connector"></a>

+If your AD Connector switches to an inoperable state, you no longer have access to your domain controllers\.
+We block the deletion of an AD Connector when there are still applications linked to it because one of those applications may still be using the directory\.
+Contact [AWS Support](https://aws.amazon.com/contact-us/)\.